 Tel. +49 (0)731/50-23852, stuve.fahrrad(at)uni-ulm.de

-There are professional flight websites, which help passengers travelling by air to find a fellow passenger for their flight and other websites who connect railway travellers with each other.
+There are professional flight web pages which help air passengers to find a fellow passenger for their flight and some other websites that connect railway travelers with each other.

 Long distance busses

 Do you want to travel cheaply by bus?
 No problem!
 Since 2013, the network and the amount of long-distance bus providers has increased.
 They have become an interesting alternative to Deutsche Bahn.
 Even though the journey might take longer, long-distance busses attract with lower prices for destinations within Germany and abroad.
 Some intercity bus companies connect large and medium-sized cities daily and make it possible to travel cheaply across Germany.
 For example, there are tickets for an intercity bus from Ulm to Munich from € 8.

 The BahnCard is valid on long-distance busses of Deutsche Bahn for destinations within Germany.
 The owners of BahnCard RAILPLUS get a 25% discount for destinations abroad in 28 European countries.